Stephanvs/OrbitTools/readme.txt

 The "Core" assembly contains several utility classes:

-   Tle  – This class encapsulates a single set of NORAD two-line elements.
+   Tle  â€“ This class encapsulates a single set of NORAD two-line elements.
-   Site – Describes a location on the earth.
+   Site â€“ Describes a location on the earth.
 Given the ECI coordinates of a
           satellite, this class can generate Azimuth/Elevation look angles to the satellite.
-   Eci  – This class encapsulates Earth-Centered Inertial coordinates and
+   Eci  â€“ This class encapsulates Earth-Centered Inertial coordinates and
           velocity for a given moment in time.
    Julian - Encapsulates a julian date/time system.